- 🥇

 Decision rule:

-This is where the beginner experience diverges sharply.
+This is where the beginner experience splits most clearly.

 Kalshi is easier for users who do not want to deal with wallets.